 Presently the State of Illinois does not require a separate teaching license for middle schools.
 A middle grade endorsement can be added to any of the three initial teaching licenses listed above.
 This is likely to change due to legislation passed in 2013.

-Wheaton offers a Master of Arts in Teaching program.
+Wheaton College also offers a Master of Arts in Teaching.

 Earning an initial Illinois teaching license as a special student through a post baccalaureate program is also possible, but is not supported by financial aid.
 Contact the Chair of Wheaton's Education Department for more information.